stephencenter/PeasantsAscension/README.txt

 ----------------------------------------------------
 Credits:

-    Programmed by Stephen Center
+    Programmed by RbwNjaFurret
+	Ideas & Bug-testing by Starkiller106024, Flygon_Jones, and WaVe Vex
-    Music by Eric Skiff, Ben Landis, and some others Artwork by Jacob Hall
+    Music by Eric Skiff, Ben Landis, and some others Artwork by WaVe Vex
-    Sound FX by Stephen Center
+    Sound FX by RbwNjaFurret and Flygon_Jones

     Full credits can be found in Credits.txt
 ----------------------------------------------------